bigcommerce/bigcommerce-api-ruby/README.md

 ### Thread Safety

 The `Bigcommerce.configure` method is NOT thread-safe.
-This mechanism is designed for applications or CLI's (command-line interfaces) where thread safety is not a concern.
+This mechanism is designed for applications or CLIs (command-line interfaces) where thread safety is not a concern.
 If you need to guarantee thread safety, we support this alternative mechanism to make thread-safe API requests:

-Rather then setting up a single `connection` for all API requests, you would construct a new connection for each thread.
+Rather then setting up a single `connection` for all API requests, construct a new connection for each thread.
 If you can ensure that each of these connections is stored in a thread-safe manner, you can pass the `connection` as you query the resource.

 This connection is nothing more than a `Faraday::Connection` – so if you want to write your own, or to use your own adapters, you can feel free.
 Please refer to this gem's [connection class](https://github.com/bigcommerce/bigcommerce-api-ruby/blob/master/lib/bigcommerce/connection.rb) for more details.

 ##### OAuth